Evo 2018: How to watch, start time, tournament schedule

 Players will compete in eight different fighting games, including Street Fighter 5: Arcade Edition, Dragon Ball FighterZ, two different versions of Super Smash Bros., Tekken 7, Injustice 2 and more.

 Twitch will be your one-stop shop to stream all the tournaments.
-Each game will have its own streaming channel.
-We'll update this post with those details once the streams are live.
+Each game will have its own streaming channel and all of them can be seen from here.

 Listed below are the earliest stream start times for each day: